Conducting a Website Usability Review:

 Step 5 – Compile the analysis

 By now, you have a great amount of information about specific usability issues in the task flows.
-Although you *could* list each one out separately, a better way to compile the analysis is with a set of grouped issues.
+Although you *could* list each one out separately, but imagine the size of that massive document!
+A better way to compile the analysis is with a set of grouped issues that highlight the key opportunities for improvement you found.
 In addition, I like to provide screen shots documenting the issues, with commentary provided.

 It’s important to also include suggestions or recommendations to improve the usability issues found.
 After all, nobody wants to receive a laundry-list of problems with no hope of improvement.